The following patent was granted by

 400.

-immediately report its loss and go to the nearest
+the visitor must immediately report its loss and go to the

-immigration office to generate a new card 400.
-In this
+nearest immigration office to generate a new card 400.
+In

-process, the visitor would have to pay for a new card 400.
+this process, the visitor would have to pay for a new card

-At the time that the loss is reported, the central database
+400. At the time that the loss is reported, the central

-2 would be updated that the card 400 is no longer valid,
+database 2 would be updated that the card 400 is no longer

-i.e. the Visitor-Visa Card Number 403 is invalid and the
+valid, i.e. the Visitor-Visa Card Number 403 is invalid and

-again, as he originally was at the Port of Entry (block 20
+as he originally was at the Port of Entry (block 20 in

 images are first compared with those stored in the central